tanujthakkar/Voronoi-Based-Hybrid-Astar/README.md

 the goal faster.

 The code in this repository is specifically tested on <b>Ubuntu 18.04</b> and <b>ROS Melodic</b>.
 The implementation is based on a
-[Clearpath Robotics Ridgeback](https://clearpathrobotics.com/ridgeback-indoor-robot-platform/) robot towing a custom designed cart, however it can be adapted to other tractor-trailer systems easily.
+[Clearpath Robotics Ridgeback](https://clearpathrobotics.com/ridgeback-indoor-robot-platform/) robot towing a custom designed trailer, however it can be tuned to other tractor-trailer systems easily.

 <h3>Installation</h3>